-issues in the past with the planned visit to help leaders reach tangible results at the upcoming summit, the ministry said.
+Korean finance minister Yoon Jeung-hyun will visit Russia, Germany, France, Brazil and the United States ahead of the November G20 summit.
+The trip is aimed at coordinating agendas on G20 issues, including financial safety nets and IMF reform.
+"The finance minister has been in contact with his counterparts in the U.S. and other countries on key issues in the past with the planned visit to help leaders reach tangible results at the upcoming summit, the ministry said.
 Yoon will hold talks with his counterparts and central bankers and meet heads of the European Central Bank and the IMF.
-Additional bilateral talks have been planned with finance ministers from Saudi Arabia, China, India and Switzerland.89 (September 16, 2010, Yonhap English News)
+Additional bilateral talks have been planned with finance ministers from Saudi Arabia, China, India and Switzerland.90 (September 16, 2010, Yonhap English News)

 G20 finance ministers are not likely to meet on the sidelines of the IMF and World Bank meetings in Washington in October.
-Instead, the finance ministers from the UK, U.S., Canada, Korea and France (the past, present and future chairs of the G20) and the G20 deputy ministers will hold meetings.90 (September 9, 2010, Reuters News)
+Instead, the finance ministers from the UK, U.S., Canada, Korea and France (the past, present and future chairs of the G20) and the G20 deputy ministers will hold meetings.91 (September 9, 2010, Reuters News)

 Finance ministers from the Commonwealth countries are planning to meet in Washington DC on October 8 to map out strategies to deal with continued the global economic crisis.
 The meeting will take place during the annual meetings of the IMF and the World Bank, and will be held at the IMF.
 Commonwealth Secretary General Kamalesh Sharma said that the ministers would discuss the potential relationship between the Commonwealth and the G20.
 "The G20 has been established at leaders' level for almost two years now, as a framework of global governance.
 But it can only represent a part of global public opinion," Sharma said.
 "Five of the Commonwealth members are in the G20, but 49 are not.
 There is a 'G172' of those countries which do not sit at its table.
-But in a Commonwealth meeting, we are able to bring together those inside it and outside it, to express and discuss mutual concerns."91 (September 8, 2010, All Africa)
+But in a Commonwealth meeting, we are able to bring together those inside it and outside it, to express and discuss mutual concerns."92 (September 8, 2010, All Africa)